pkienzle/beautiful-jekyll/help.md

 ### Things people are saying about SansView/SasView

-*   _'SansView is a very helpful tool, very complete and easy to use_ - Niki
+*   _'SansView is a very helpful tool, very complete and easy to use'_ - Niki
 *   _'I want to thank you for this amazing software.
-It's UI and options make the interpretation of spectra easier and faster_ - Philippe
+It's UI and options make the interpretation of spectra easier and faster'_ - Philippe
 *   _'I really like the SasView software'_ - Martin
 *   _'I have been using SasView as my software of choice for fitting SANS data, and I have been very happy with the software'_ - Greg
 *   _'I have found SasView very easy to use and the batch fit function is a wonderful time saving tool.
 I can finally stop making painful excel macros!'_ - Andrew